CowboysRobotics/knights-lib/README.md

 #### 2. Bugs
 If you find any bugs with the library, please open an issue on GitHub.
 #### 3. Commenting
 Please comment all functions in header files with doxygen comments.
-Code should also be readable without comments (descriptive variable names, .
+Code should also be readable without comments (descriptive variable names, etc.).
 For a more detailed guide, follow one such as [this](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/).

 Thank you for considering contributing to our library!
 Most of the current work has been done by a single team, so any help is appreciated.